-No MATANOT LA'EVYONIM
+≪ MATANOT LO'EVYONIM

-All men and women over Bar/Bat Mitzvah should give Matanot La'evyonim to at least two needy people.
+All men and women over Bar/Bat Mitzvah should give Matanot Lo'evyonim to at least two needy people.
 Children (of the age of Chinuch) should also do so.

 One should use the local currency, and not use Maaser money.
-[This does not apply to any additional optional Matanot La'evyonim that one gives.]
+[This does not apply to any additional optional Matanot Lo'evyonim that one gives.]

-Matanot La'evyonim must go specifically to needy people (or Tzedakah organizations devoted to that purpose), and not to other Tzedakah causes.
+Matanot Lo'evyonim must go specifically to needy people (or Tzedakah organizations devoted to that purpose), and not to other Tzedakah causes.

-One need not assess the financial circumstances of a poor person before giving him Matanot La'evyonim.
+One need not assess the financial circumstances of a poor person before giving him Matanot Lo'evyonim.
 Rather, "we give to whomever extends a hand."

-Matanot La'evyonim should be delivered during Purim day (and not the night before or after).
+Matanot Lo'evyonim should be delivered during Purim day (and not the night before or after).

-If there are no poor people present, one must physically set aside Matanot La'evyonim - a verbal pledge is insufficient - and distribute it at the earliest opportunity.
-Alternatively, one should appoint a Shliach who can distrivute it for him in a different location.
+If there are no poor people present, one must physically set aside Matanot Lo'evyonim - a verbal pledge is insufficient - and distribute it at the earliest opportunity.

-It is preferable to allocate more of one's funds to Matanot La'evyonim than to Mishloach Manot and Seudat Purim.
+It is preferable to allocate more of one's funds to Matanot Lo'evyonim than to Mishloach Manot and Seudat Purim.